Dana Alsamsam, she/her

 Nell Mancini, she/her

 Nell Mancini is a contemporary dancer, choreographer and educator based in Boston, Massachusetts.
-She joined NOZAMA Dance Collective and KAIROS Dance Theater in 2021 as a trainee, just two months after graduating from college.
+She joined NOZAMA Dance Collective as a company member at the beginning of their 2021-2022 season and has performed in works by artistic director Dana Alsamsam and other company members.
+She also joined KAIROS Dance Theatre in 2021, just two months after graduating from college, and is now an apprentice with the company.
+While dancing with the company she was able to work with Paula Josa-Jones, Billie Jo Joy, and performed in the one act Opera, FOXY created by Artistic Director DeAnna Pellecchia.
 She received her BFA in dance from The University of Massachusetts Amherst in just three years and while there she had the opportunity to perform in the masterwork Boats Leaving by Doug Varone, where she was apart of the first ever non-company cast to perform the work in its entirety.
 She was born and raised in Massachusetts, and she attended the Acton School of Ballet for her formative dance training.
-She has also trained with Urbanity Dance, where she was a Junior Apprentice and a member of the Underground Company, David Dorfman Dance, and The Ailey School.
+She has also trained with Pantos Project dance, where is is currently a member of their Ensemble, Urbanity Dance, where she was a Junior Apprentice and a member of the Underground Company, David Dorfman Dance, and The Ailey School.

 Maria Napoli, they/them

 Maria has been dancing since the age of 2.
-They trained at American Studio of Performing Arts on Long Island, New York from the age of 9, going to a variety of studios before finding her perfect studio match.
+They trained at American Studio of Performing Arts on Long Island, New York from the age of 9, going to a variety of studios before finding their perfect studio match.
 They competed from ages 10-18, and started choreographing for themself at the age of 16.
 They were a choreographer for musicals in high school, including The Wizard of Oz which was their favorite!
 They also choreographed and was a captain on their high school’s dance team, being a member of the team all throughout high school.
 Dancing, competing, and being a part of dance teams growing up really lit a match under them to want to use dance as a healing mechanism in their life and career.
-They studied Expressive Arts Therapy at Lesley University, doing a dual degree program and also completing their Master’s degree in Dance/Movement Therapy during their last two years of undergrad.
-In their time in undergrad, they were on the Lesley Dance Team, choreographing almost every semester of college and being a member of the executive board for the last 2.5 years.
-They joined Nozama the September after they graduated from undergrad and finished up their time on Dance Team, as they couldn’t take not being a part of a dance community any longer.
-They were a first time choreographer for Nozama the 2020 season.
+They studied Expressive Arts Therapy at Lesley University, doing a dual degree program and also completing their Master’s degree in Dance/Movement Therapy.
+In their time in undergrad, they were on the Lesley Dance Team, choreographing almost every semester of college and being a member of the executive board for the last 3 years.
+They joined Nozama the September after they graduated from undergrad in 2019 as they needed to keep dance alive in their life.
+They were a first time choreographer for Nozama the 2021 season.
+They are so excited to show what we’ve been working on!

 Sarah Ready, she/her